techbrett/OfficeDocs-SkypeForBusiness/Teams/answer-auto-attendant-and-call-queue-calls.md

 Users can differentiate incoming calls from an Auto attendant or Call queue before they answer the call.

-When agents receive a call from an auto attendant, the information in the toast contains the name or number of the caller and the display name of the resource account assigned to the Auto attendant that answered the call.
+When agents receive a call from an **auto attendant**, the information in the toast contains the name or number of the caller and the display name of the resource account assigned to the Auto attendant that answered the call.

-When agents in a call queue receive a call, the information in the toast is determined by how the call arrived in the queue.
+When agents receive a call from a **call queue**, the toast displays information based on how the agents received the call.

 - If the call was transferred to the call queue without a resource account, the agent receives the name of the call queue in the toast.
-- If the call was transferred to the call queue through a resource account, the agents receives the display name of the resource account.
+- If the call was transferred to the call queue through a resource account, the agent receives the display name of the resource account.

 The following illustration shows how an incoming call from an Auto attendant or Call queue appears to a user.